crazychenz/vinnie.work/website/blog/2021-02-28-openid-rubegoldberg.md

 ---
 slug: 2021-02-28-openid-rubegoldberg
-title: "Rube Goldberg Machines: OpenID Authentication Process"
+title: 'Rube Goldberg Machines: OpenID Authentication Process'
 #date: "2021-02-26T12:00:00.000Z"
 description: |
   I decided to learn applicable OAuth and OpenID process this past weekend.
 What I ended up with feels like a strong security mechanism hidden behind a rube goldberg machine of limitations and constraints.
 ---

 Before I being, I want to clarify that this is by no means a how to article.
 This is merely a cautionary tale about what you have to look forward to if you decide to implement security code that interfaces with corporations like Google and Facebook.
 Its not bad, its just not easy and something that you aren't likely to be able to stumble through like so many other technologies on the internet these days.